 Thick Spackle Drying Time

 Large projects, such as filling large holes and dents, require using a large amount of spackle, and the more the spackle, the longer the drying time.
-Applying a thicker layer of spackle to your project will take more than the usual time for the spackle to dry.
+Applying a thicker layer of spackle to your project will take more than usual for the spackle to dry.

 Regardless, it would help if you didn’t skimp out on the spackle to save yourself drying time.
 You get beautiful work done when the spackle covers the crack or dent, thus, making it flesh with the rest of the wall.
 It’s better to use more spackle than you need.